 My overarching concern as an artist is to be actively present in the making as I engage with perceptual and material reality with a sense of improvisation and flux.
 Regardless of the medium, the individual pieces have evolved, bearing traces of the processes, decisions and revisions that have gone into their creation.

-A Professor of Visual Art and Theater Studies at Duke University, he is the recipient of a National Endowment for the Arts Visual Artist Fellowship in Sculpture, a Fulbright Scholar Award in Photography, and Josiah Charles Trent Foundation Grants for both Photography and Video.
-From 1995-2004 he worked for DoubleTake, the highly esteemed quarterly magazine of writing and photography, first as an editorial advisor and subsequently as a contributing photographer.
+I’m an Emeritus Professor of Visual Art at Duke University, where for 30 years I taught sculpture, photography and filmmaking.
+During that time I was the recipient of a National Endowment for the Arts Visual Artist Fellowship in Sculpture, a Fulbright Scholar Award in Photography, and Josiah Charles Trent Memorial Foundation Grants for both photography and video.
+I also worked for DoubleTake magazine from 1995 to 2004, first as an editorial advisor in photography and subsequently as a contributing photographer.